Team-BANERUS/poketwo-Autocatcher/README.md

 :---: | :---

 ## Features
-* The Bot has Several Utilities/Features , So I have listed Some Major Features/Utilities ignoring Complicated/Minor Stuff Below Easy Lisiting :
+* The Bot has Several Utilities/Features , So I have listed Some Major Features/Utilities ignoring Complicated/Minor Stuff Below For Easy Lisiting :
   + 🥇Best to choose
       - Recognize Pokémons `(Alolan - Galarian - Gen 7 included).`
       - Automatically catch them all `(With a set delay/Random).`